AdiptaBiswas/AdiptaBiswas/README.md

 - 👋 Hi, I’m @AdiptaBiswas
 - 👀 I’m interested in Full-Stack Engineering
-- 🌱 I’m currently learning Front-End Web Development and Design
+- 🌱 I’m currently learning Front-End Web Dev and Design
-- 💞️ I’m looking to collaborate on open-source programs and learn by working on stuffs
+- 💞️ I’m looking to collaborate and learn by doing
 - 📫 How to reach me?
 Please mail me at ricklovespy@gmail.com

 <!---